mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 **Katagiri Roshi:** Separate from ... ?

-**Questioner:** From... the life force.
+**Questioner:** From the life force.
 Why [do] we choose to pretend like we’re separate from the oneness?

 **Katagiri Roshi:** Uh-huh.
 Because we have a mind.
-Okay?
 We have consciousness.

 The energy of the consciousness is to separate, analyze, you and object and everything.
 This is the energy of consciousness and your mind.
-Alright?

 So very naturally, you can slip off from the life force itself.
 On the other hand, by analyzing, synthesizing, and trying to understand your object and yourself, then that is called *the self*.

 You know that Descartes says, “I think, therefore I exist.”
 Okay? *[He chuckles.]* So, you cannot ignore that energy of mind.
 Thanks to the energy of your mind, you can appreciate the presence of the self.

 That is called *self*.
 But the energy of the self means the quality of the self has the great power to bring the harmony to your life – looking at this life, so-called present, and past, and future, including life and death.
 This is the energy of the self.

 Energy of the self is very powerful because [we are not only] looking at *this* life, in terms of making [a] better living, conflicting with or fighting each other – not like this.
-Like birds, and insects, and woodchucks, you know?
+Like birds, and insects, and woodchucks.

 I always say, “[squirrel].” *[He laughs.]* (*Transcriber’s Note:* He says “woodchuck” here, but “squirrel” seems more likely.)
 [Squirrel] is always living in the trees, and dogs walk under the tree – immediately, *[whoosh]*, you know?
 But this action is to see his life in terms of instinct.
 He is always looking at his life [as] just a small world, in terms of instinct.